foundriesio/docs/source/reference-manual/boards/imx8-flashing.rst

          .. highlight:: none

          In this mode you will use the ``uuu`` tools to program the images to the eMMC.
+The USB ID may differ if a different SoC is used.

       #.
 Run the command below to program the LmP to the EMMC::